 - Iconic Figures.
-This is a spinoff of rolestorming.
+This is a spin-off of rolestorming.
 What if you were an iconic figure of the past?
 Buddha?
 Jesus?
 Krishna?
 Albert Einstein?
 Thomas Edison?
 Mother Theresa?
 Princess Diana?
 Winston Churchill?
-Adolf Hitler?
 How about the present?
 Barack Obama?
 Steve Jobs?
 Bill Gates?
 Warren Buffet?
 Steven Spielberg?
-Etc?
+Etc.?
 How would you think about your situation?

 - Superpowers.This is another spinoff of rolestorming.
 What if you suddenly have superpowers?
 Superman?
 Spiderman?
 Wonderwoman?
 X-Men?
 The Hulk?
 One of the Fantastic Four?
 What would you do?

 - Gap Filling.
-Identify your current spot – Point A – and your end goal – Point B. What is the gap that exists between A and B?
+Identify your current spot – which is Point A – and your end goal – which is Point B. What is the gap that exists between A and B?
 What are all the things you need to fill up this gap?
 List them down and find out what it takes to get them.

 - Group Ideation.
 Have a group brainstorming session!
 Get a group of people and start ideating together.
 More brains are better than one!
 Let the creative juices flow together!

 - Mind Map.
-Great tool to work out as many ideas as you can in hierarchical tree and cluster format.
-Start off with your goal in the center, branch out into the major sub-topics, continue to branch out into as many sub-sub-topics as needed.
-Source Forge is a great open-source mindmapping software that I use and highly recommend.
+Great tool to work out as many ideas as you can in a hierarchical tree and cluster format.
+Start off with your goal in the center, branch out into the major sub-topics, and continue to branch out into as many sub-sub-topics as needed.
+Source Forge is a free mind-mapping software you can check out.

 - Medici Effect.
-Medici Effect refers to how ideas in seemingly unrelated topics/fields intersect.
-Put your goal alongside similar goals in different areas/contexts and identify parallel themes/solutions.
-For example, if your goal is to be an award winning artist, look at award winning musicians, educators, game developers, computer makers, businessmen, etc. Are there any commonalities that lie among all of them that you can apply to your situation?
-What worked for each of them that you can adopt?
+The Medici Effect refers to how ideas in seemingly unrelated topics/fields intersect.
+Put your goal alongside similar goals in different areas/contexts and identify parallel themes and solutions.
+For example, if your goal is to be an award-winning artist, look at award-winning musicians, educators, game developers, computer makers, businessmen, etc. Are there any commonalities that you can apply to your situation?
+What has worked for each of them, and how can you apply this success factor?

 - SWOT Analysis.
-Do a SWOT of your situation – What are the Strengths?
+Do a SWOT of your situation.
+What are the Strengths?
 Weaknesses?
 Opportunities?
 Threats?
-The analysis will open you up to ideas you may not be aware before.
+The analysis will open your mind up to new ideas.

 - Trigger Method.
 Brainstorm on as many ideas as possible.
 Then select the best ones and brainstorm on those ideas as ‘triggers’ for more ideas.
 Repeat until you find the best solution.

 - Niche.
-This is the next level of variable brainstorming method.
+This is part two of the variable brainstorming method.
 From the variations of the variable you have listed, mix and match them in different ways and brainstorm against those niches.
 For example, using the example in #14, how can you get more male teenagers to your website?
-(Gender & Age) How can you get more American female adults to your website?
-(Nationality, Gender & Age)
+(Gender and Age) How can you get more American female adults to your website?
+(Nationality, Gender, and Age)

 - Challenger.
 List all the assumptions in your situation and challenge them.
 For example, your goal is to brainstorm on a list of ideas for your romance novel which you want to get published.
-There are several assumptions you are operating in here. #1: Genre to write: Romance.
+Notice you have several assumptions here.
+1) Genre to write: Romance.
 Why must it be that romance?
 Can it be a different genre?
-Another assumption is for a novel. #2: Length of the story: Novel.
+2) Another assumption is regarding the length of the writing, that it must be a novel.
 Why must it be a novel?
 Can it be a short story?
-A series of books? #3: Medium: Book.
+A series of books?
+3) Medium: Book.
 Why must be it a book?
 Can it be an ebook?
 Mp3?
 Video?
 And so on.